double-great/alt-text/README.md

 console.log(altText("A child holding a photograph."));
 // undefined

-console.log(altText("A screenshot of a dog"));
+console.log(altText("A photo of a dog"));
-// Alt text should not contain "screenshot of".
-Alt text should end in a period.
+// Alt text should not contain "photo of" (https://git.io/JvqAM).
+Alt text should end in a period (https://git.io/Jvqiq).
 ```

 ## Suggestions